pingcap/docs-cn/dev/tidb-in-kubernetes/deploy/gcp-gke.md

 > **Note:**
 >
-> When `terraform destroy` is running, an error with the following message might occur: `Error reading Container Cluster "my-cluster": Cluster "my-cluster" has status "RECONCILING" with message""`.
+> When `terraform destroy` is running, an error with the following message might occur: `Error reading Container Cluster "tidb": Cluster "tidb" has status "RECONCILING" with message""`.
 This happens when GCP is upgrading the kubernetes master node, which it does automatically at times.
 While this is happening, it is not possible to delete the cluster.
 When it is done, run `terraform destroy` again.